fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ```

 You can specify a major (4), minor (4.0) or patch (4.6.0) version as well as the `stable`  or `edge` channels.

+## When will the newest version of osquery be available to Orbit?

+When a new osquery version is released, it is pushed to the `edge` channel for beta testing.
+As soon as that version is deemed stable by the osquery project, it is moved to the `stable` channel.
+Some versions may take a little longer than others to be tested and moved from `edge` to `stable`, especially when there are major changes.

 ## Can I bundle osquery extensions into Orbit?